-75 Several issues have been reported:
+37 Several issues have been reported:

-- 1. Reinsurance issued or held cannot be accounted for under the VFA model, even if the VFA model is applied to the underlying insurance contracts; - 2.
-For a contract onerous on initial recognition an insurer has to recognise a loss component though P/L whereas the relief from a corresponding reinsurance contract held has to be deferred and recognised over the coverage period; - 3.
-Contract boundaries for reinsurance may be inconsistent with those of the underlying insurance contracts; indeed reinsurance accounting results in including an estimate of underlying insurance business that is not yet written/recognised; - 4.
-Specific presentation issues in the statement of financial performance of a reinsurer. - 5.
-Standard's provisions on the level of aggregation applied to reinsurance held are not clear enough.
+- 38 1.
+Reinsurance issued or held cannot be accounted for under the VFA model, even if the VFA model is applied to the underlying insurance contracts; - 39 2.
+For a contract onerous on initial recognition an insurer has to recognise a loss component though P/L whereas the relief from a corresponding reinsurance contract held has to be deferred and recognised over the coverage period; - 40 3.
+Contract boundaries for reinsurance may be inconsistent with those of the underlying insurance contracts; indeed reinsurance accounting results in including an estimate of underlying insurance business that is not yet written/recognised; - 41 4.
+Specific presentation issues in the statement of financial performance of a reinsurer.

-2.2 Issue 1: Prohibition of VFA to reinsurance contracts
+2.2 Prohibition of VFA to reinsurance contracts

-As mentioned above (§ 60 and § 61), the dedicated accounting treatment ("VFA") for direct participating contracts cannot apply to reinsurance contracts issued or held.
+42 As mentioned above (§ 27 and § 33), the dedicated accounting treatment ("VFA") for direct participating contracts does not apply to reinsurance contracts issued or held.
 Stakeholders in certain jurisdictions have identified direct participating contracts (that can be managed in substance as co-insurance business) that would meet the specific VFA criteria in the standard and question the conceptual reasons for such a prohibition.